-NYSC Threatens Sanctions Against Institutions Uploading Unqualified Corps Members
+NYSC Threatens Sanctions against Institutions Uploading Unqualified Corps Members

 “These include violations of established NYSC mobilisation guidelines, uploading unqualified graduates, inconsistent academic records, data discrepancies, intentional record manipulation for personal or illegal gain, and weak internal verification systems.

-To reverse this trend, he noted that CPIs must strengthen their internal data validation processes before uploads, adding that heads of institutions needed to exercise greater oversight over mobilisation activities within their domains, while desk officers must undergo ongoing training and retraining to stay updated with evolving standards and technologies.
+To reverse the trend, Olakunle said CPIs must strengthen their internal data validation processes before uploads, adding that heads of institutions need to exercise greater oversight over mobilisation activities within their domains, while desk officers must undergo ongoing training and retraining to stay updated with evolving standards and technologies.

-Such gaps, he said, diminish institutional efficiency and gradually undermine public trust.
+He said such gaps diminished institutional efficiency and gradually undermined public trust.

-“Moving forward, the NYSC is fully dedicated to strictly following standard operating procedures, strengthening collaboration across departments, area offices, and state secretariats, improving monitoring and performance evaluation, and reinforcing discipline, professionalism, and ethical behavior at all levels,” the NYSC DG said.
+The NYSC director-general stated, “Moving forward, the NYSC is fully dedicated to strictly following Standard Operating Procedures, strengthening collaboration across departments, area offices, and state secretariats, improving monitoring and performance evaluation, and reinforcing discipline, professionalism, and ethical behaviour at all levels.”

-The Director Corps Mobilisation, NYSC, Mrs. Rachel Idaewor, in her welcome address, noted that the NYSC pre-mobilisation workshop serves as a vital platform for fostering collaboration among the NYSC, CPIs, and other critical stakeholders.
+Director, Corps Mobilisation, NYSC, Mrs. Rachel Idaewor, in her welcome address, stated that the NYSC pre-mobilisation workshop served as a vital platform for fostering collaboration among the NYSC, CPIs, and other critical stakeholders.